Welcome to the City of Foley…a Minnesota thriving rural community!

 For more information, please contact Foley City Hall at 320-968-7260.

-City of Foley’s New One-Time Dog Licenses Are Now Available at City Hall
+City of Foley One-Time Dog Licenses Available at City Hall

-Foley residents no longer need to remember to buy a new dog license every spring.
-Beginning in 2017, the City of Foley is offering a $20.00 one-time dog license that is good for the life of the dog.
+Foley residents are required to purchase a $20.00 one-time dog license that is good for the life of the dog.

 - Dog license is a one-time $20 fee for the lifetime of the dog.